|Forensic Applications Consulting Technologies, Inc.|

 "'There is substantial, credible evidence of efforts to abuse and harass Dr. Sternberg, including punitively targeting him for investigation in order to supply a pretext for dismissing him, and applying to him regulations and restrictions not imposed on other researchers."
 65

-Silencing scientists for their scientific views is not new.
-Consider the 1990 case of case of Forrest Mims.
+Silencing scientists for their scientific views is not new; witness what recently happened to Dr. David L. Lewis within the EPA.
+118 Or, consider the 1990 case of case of Forrest Mims.
 He was asked to write a series of columns for Scientific American who promised Mims that if his articles were successful he would be hired on as a permanent writer.
 His articles were very successful.
 However, once SAlearned he challenged Darwinism, they refused to hire him.
 65a

 Researchers James E Enstrom and Geoffrey C Kabat, published a scientific article in the British Medical Journal that validly challenged the poor science of the anti-tobacco political militants; 65b the result was a political firestorm from those who did not want valid science interfering with their "social justice" agenda, demonstrating that silencing scientists who tell the truth is not only pervasive in Western Culture, it is working.
 We are seeing a return of Lysenkoism.